GhostNinjaR/CVScreeningAPI/README.md

 - Check logs in Visual Studio Output window
 - Use Swagger UI for API testing
 - Review Entity Framework migrations if needed

-## License
-MIT License - Feel free to use this project for commercial purposes.